ShaunaAyala/SFX-Hunter/README.md

 3. Copy the extracted folder to the following directory:
 C:\Program Files (x86)\World of Warcraft_classic_\Interface\AddOns

-### WeakAura Installation

-1. Go to the following WeakAura page: [Hunter Spell Sounds WeakAura](https://wago.io/AtyNnXJe1).
-2. Click on the "Copy WeakAura Import String" button.
-3. In the game, open the WeakAura interface by typing `/wa` in the chat.
-4. Click on the "Import" button.
-5. Paste the copied string into the import window and click "Import".

 ## Download

 You can download the latest release of this addon: